AdobeDocs/analytics.en/help/implement/vars/page-vars/referrer.md

 The `referrer` variable overrides the automatically collected referrer in reports.
 This variable is helpful in situations where the referrer might be lost, such as during redirects or temporarily forwarding the visitor to a payment processor.
 This variable helps populate the 'Referrer' and 'Referring Domain' dimensions.

-## Referrer in Adobe Experience Platform Launch
+## Referrer using tags in Adobe Experience Platform

 You can set referrer either while configuring the Analytics extension (global variables) or under rules.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 2. Click the desired property.
 3. Go to the [!UICONTROL Rules] tab, then click the desired rule (or create a rule).
 4. Under [!UICONTROL Actions], click an existing [!UICONTROL Adobe Analytics - Set Variables] action or click the '+' icon.